 Having read Communication Document 1, Ethnê Ephesus Teams who are reading this document should have a basic understanding of the history of Ethnê and of communication complications within Ethnê.
-This document will give you the basic outline of how to go about nominating, vetting, making the final decision, and having the person accept their new role on your team.
+This document will give you the explanation of the need for a communications facilitator within a team and a basic outline how to find this communications faciliatator.
+The outline includes information of how to go about nominating a communications facilitator, vetting, making the final decision, and having the person accept their new role on your team.